 My third birthing experience

 Those who know me personally realize how hard it is for me to put myself out there.
-I decided to share my stories because I believe women are amazing, strong, and they need to be heard and respected during pregnancy and preparation of their birth.
-I want to encourage you and support you.
-I strongly feel the need to be a part of the movement that supports women to advocate for themselves during this special yet vulnerable period of pregnancy and preparation for birth.
+However, I decided to share my stories because I believe women are amazing, strong, and they need to be heard and respected during pregnancy and preparation of their birth.
+Allow me to encourage you and support you.
+It is important that women advocate for themselves during this special yet vulnerable period of pregnancy and preparation for birth.

 Share your stories with me!
-Let me take a step into your world!
+Let me have a glimpse of your thoughts and your world!
 I am eager to connect and experience your birth through your eyes.